-Aramaywan River is a relatively small river in Palawan whose primary use is for irrigation with an 80% dependable flow of 0.55 m s-1, based on the mean value of the three flow analysis methods.
-Currently, there are no registered users of the water in the river, however, since the river is lined by agricultural farms, it is expected that water is drawn for irrigation.
-Based on climate projections, dry season flow particularly during the months of March and April will be drastically affected in the future.
+Aramaywan 2 River is a relatively small river in Palawan whose primary use is for irrigation with an 80% dependable flow of 0.2 m3 s-1, based on the mean value of the three flow analysis methods.
+Currently, there are only two registered users of the water in the river, however, since the river is lined by agricultural farms, it is expected that water is drawn for irrigation but remain unregistered with the NWRB.
+Based on climate projections, dry season flow particularly during the first quarter will be drastically affected in the future.